yaskovdev/blog/posts/time-zones-explained.md

 TODO: add table as an example

-Why do we need to keep all this historical data with us?
-Do we need it?
-The answer is yes.
-Even to answer a simple question "How many seconds ago the event happened?" we need to know what was the offset at the moment of the event.
+Do we need to keep all this historical data?
+Yes.
+Even to answer a simple question "How many seconds ago the event happened?" we need to know not only the current offset but also the offset at the moment of the event.
 TODO: add an example, e.g., with the time when a UFO landed and you want to know how many seconds ago did it happen.

 ### Daylight saving time